soos-io/kb-docs/SCA/Jenkins-Script.md

     - Select the GitHub Project checkbox and enter your Project URL.
     - Select the Source Code Management tab and select the Git option.
     - Enter your Repository URL and all other required information within the Source Code Management section in order to integrate with your repository.
-    - Add the SOOS script from the [Jenkins Integration - Python Script Integration page of the SOOS app](https://app.soos.io/integrate/sca?id=jenkins) into the Execute Shell > Command  text box.
+    - Add the SOOS script from the [Jenkins Integration - Script Integration page of the SOOS app](https://app.soos.io/integrate/sca?id=jenkins) into the Execute Shell > Command  text box.
     - Set the Exit code to set build unstable value to "1".
     - Make sure to set the Project Name (which groups scans together) and the Build & Branch parameters.
 Providing the build/branch parameters allows us to tie together scans and issues, and provide more meaningful insights and actionability to you.